 Food Safety Supervisor training requirements in NSW

 Food Safety Supervisors in New South Wales must complete nationally recognised units of competency, as determined by the NSW Food Authority, as well as the Food Authority’s own key focus areas.
-They must hold a New South Wales Food Safety Supervisor certificate (FSS certificate), also known as the “Green Certificate”.
+They must hold a New South Wales Food Safety Supervisor certificate (FSS certificate).

 Food Safety Supervisor training in NSW must be delivered by an approved RTO.
 Only approved RTOs can train and issue the NSW Food Safety Supervisor certificate.